SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Remove-AzureRmCdnCustomDomain.md

 ```

 ### -ResourceGroupName
-The name of the resource group
+The name of the resource group.

 ```yaml
 Type: String